crimist/saphack/backend/README.md

 # SAP Hack backend

-**Message from Crimist**: Due to hackathon time constraints and *certain frontend issues* this backend is a total mess.
-I'd like to have written a CRUD API and auth but oh well.
+Hi!
+You can run this backend with `go run` or build the docker container.

-Recommend you instead focus on the pretty frontend :)
+This backend is very hacky due to time constraints and having to accommodate the frontend.
+Read [../README.md](../README.md) for more information on this backend and what we would do given professional deadlines.